scientific-python/spatch/docs/source/design_choices.md

 Array API) seems nice.
-But ultimately it would be far less flexible (Array API has no backend selection) and be more complex since the Array API would have to provide infrastructure that can deal with aribtrary libraries different backends for each of them.
+But ultimately it would be far less flexible (Array API has no backend selection) and be more complex since the Array API would have to provide infrastructure that can deal with arbitrary libraries different backends for each of them.
 To us, it seems simply the wrong way around:  The library should dispatch and it can dispatch to a function that uses the Array API.